 Our Hulu with Live TV review has more details.

-Stream the NHL Playoffs without Cable on Sling TV
+Sling TV: Cheaply Stream the NHL Playoffs Without Cable

 Sling TV is the cheapest option on this list.
 It’s also usually the cheapest option where sports streaming is concerned.